rwpeterson/tagger/tagtools/doc/format.md

 with the first test dataset above, and unlikely to change.
 This is a substantial amount of space savings with Cap'n Proto/flatbuffers, and hard to say no to.

-As for which zero-copy format to choose, it seems to be a toss-up.
-They have near-identical performance and speed, and despite flatbuffers being a Google project, they do not have notably better language uptake than Cap'n Proto.
-At the RPC level, Cap'n Proto seems more capable, although this is likely irrelevant for us.
-The encodings are roughly equivalent for our purposes (potentially hand-writing some parsers for a couple languages).
-To break the tie, I observe that while the Rust APIs are both easy enough to work with, the autogenerated flatbuffer code displays some (harmless) debug warnings, which is irritating since one shouldn't edit that file to disable them.
-So, Cap'n Proto it is.

 ## Packed or unpacked?